dlh01/dave-wpstarterkit/README.markdown

 For more information about the configuration, read Mark Jaquith's [blog post][3] or watch his [presentation at WordCamp SF 2011][4], both of which include other tips for local development.
+Or check out his [WordPress Skeleton][16], where many of these ideas have already been implemented.

 ## Goodbye "Hello world!" ##

-The `install.php` file inside the `assets` directory contains an empty `wp_install_defaults` function, which overrides the standard function in `wp-admin/includes/upgrade.php`.
+The `install.php` file inside the `content` directory contains an empty `wp_install_defaults` function, which overrides the standard function in `wp-admin/includes/upgrade.php`.
 Leaving the function empty